plasma-observatory-simulations/plasma-observatory-simulations.github.io/models/muphyii.rst

 Data availability
 -----------------

-There are currently no datasets publicly available.
+There is no public data repository.
+Simulations intended to support Plasma Observatory will be made available to interested parties.

 Simulations-on-demand
 ---------------------

-Simulations are not generally offered on an on-demand basis.
-Simulations for the PO WG can of course be planned.
+Simulations are not generally offered on-demand.
+This excludes simulations requested for the support of Plasma Observatory.

-Support for external users in offered on best-effort basis.

 Numerical Methods
 -----------------